Home Medicinal Chemistry Vitamins B Vitamins

 B Vitamins

-B vitamins are a list of water soluble vitamins that mainly help the body convert food into energy and synthesize hemoglobin.
-B vitamins are a list of eight essential nutrients found in various food sources and added to food items to maintain our good health.
+B vitamins are a list of water soluble vitamins that help generally to convert food into energy and synthesize hemoglobin in our body.
+Therefore, B vitamins are a list of eight essential nutrients found in various food sources and added to food items to maintain good health.
 The dietary supplements that contain all eight B vitamins are named vitamin B complex.
-The names of the list of B complex vitamins are vitamin B1 (thiamine), B2 (riboflavin), B3 (niacin, nicotinamide, nicotinamide riboside), B5 (pantothenic acid), B6 (pyridoxine, pyridoxal, pyridoxamine), B7 (biotin), B9 (folate or folic acid), and B12 (cobalamins).
-Daily intake of B vitamins plays a vital role in maintaining good health and helps to support cell health, growth of red blood cells, growing energy levels, and proper nerve and brain functions.
+The names and list of B vitamins are vitamin B1 (thiamine), B2 (riboflavin), B3 (niacin, nicotinamide, nicotinamide riboside), B5 (pantothenic acid), B6 (pyridoxine, pyridoxal, pyridoxamine), B7 (biotin), B9 (folate or folic acid), and B12 (cobalamins).

 B vitamins list, sources, functions of B complex vitamin such as thiamine, riboflavin, B3, B5, B7, folic acid, and B12 with supplements

-B complex vitamins also play a key role in the making and activation of the hormone estrogen in our body.
-Low levels of B vitamins may reduce the levels of estrogen.
-Therefore, they can increase the risk of breast cancer in premenopausal women.
+B complex vitamins play a key role in the making and activation of the hormone estrogen in our body.
+Therefore, low levels of B vitamins reduce the levels of estrogen and increase the risk of breast cancer in premenopausal women.

-A list of vitamin B complexes and their important food sources are given below in the table,
+A list of vitamin B complexes and their important food sources is given below in the table,

 Vitamin B3